Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Included: Rooms are furnished with bed sheets, blankets, pillows, and towels.
 Hair dryers are not provided.

 Bathrooms: Many of the residence halls have common bathroom facilities.
 Some accommodations, such as the Townhouse Community or suites in the West Campus Houses, have bathrooms that are shared with other rooms within the townhouse or suite.
-Ecology House offers private bathrooms.
+Ecology House offers double rooms with private bathrooms.

 Air conditioning, air controlled: